afbrandt/MakeSchoolNotes-Swift/P6-Introduction-Table-Views/content.md

 **Extensions**

-Glad you asked, you can extend support to your existing class an *Extension*.
+Glad you asked, you can extend support to your existing class with an *Extension*.
 Extensions can add new functionality however they can't override existing functionality.
 In this case you will be extending your class to implement the additional protocol functionality.

 Before we add this code

 <div class="action"></div>
 Add the following snippet after the closing squiggly bracket on you `NotesViewController` class definition.
 Your class should now look as follows:

 ```
 extension NotesViewController: UITableViewDataSource {

     func tableView(tableView: UITableView, cellForRowAtIndexPath indexPath: NSIndexPath) -> UITableViewCell {
         let cell = tableView.dequeueReusableCellWithIdentifier("NoteCell", forIndexPath: indexPath) as!
 NoteTableViewCell

         let row = indexPath.row
         cell.textLabel?.text = "Hello World"

         return cell
     }

     func tableView(tableView: UITableView, numberOfRowsInSection section: Int) -> Int {
         return 5
     }

 }
 ```

 Don't run it just yet, Swift is still a bit sad.

 A handy hint to find out more information for any function is to Alt-Click to see a description from the Apple Library Documentation.
 Try it out now on your newly added `func tableView(tableView: UITableView, numberOfRowsInSection section: Int) -> Int` function.

 ![image](table_view_protocol_lookup.png)

 If you look at the first line in the first function which is used to populate the TableViewCells with information.

 ```
 let cell = tableView.dequeueReusableCellWithIdentifier("NoteCell", forIndexPath: indexPath) as!
 NoteTableViewCell